 St Davids Head, Pembrokeshire

 If you only do one short walk in Pembrokeshire, make it this one.
 Though popular, this circuit feels as wild as anywhere in Wales, tracking a shoreline which teems with wildlife.
-The locals have known it was special for at least 6,000 years if the Coetan Arthur burial chamber is any guide.
+The locals have known that the St Davids Head coastal walk was special for at least 6,000 years, if the Coetan Arthur burial chamber is any guide.

 Deer Park to Marloes, Pembrokeshire

 A peninsula walk with a sense of island escapism.
-Seascapes spread almost 360 degrees and seabirds soar off the nature islands of Skomer and Skokholm.
+The Martins Haven walk showcases seascapes spread almost 360 degrees, and seabirds soar off the nature islands of Skomer and Skokholm.
 Superb Marloes Sands are worth the extra half-mile walk and if you can stay till dusk you won’t find a better sunset in Wales.

 Penmaen to Three Cliffs Bay, Gower

-Numerous competitions say this easy walk offers one of the best views in Britain.
+Numerous competitions say this easy walk from Penmaen to Three Cliffs Bay offers one of the best views in Britain.
 We say it is Wales in miniature.
 You’ll swish down the sand dunes at Penmaen, explore a castle (ruined by fairies, according to legend) then walk across a fabulous beach towards a rock spur like a dragon’s back.
 Magic.

 Great Orme Nature Trail, Llandudno